JohnMBrandt/JohnMBrandt.github.io/_blog/sentence-similarity.md

 learning objectives: distributed memory and distributed bag of words.
 The only difference between doc2vec and word2vec is that the weights depend on the words and documents in the former and just the words in the latter.
-Specifically, word2vec learns the objective in
+Specifically, word2vec learns:
-\[fig:word2vec-obj\] while doc2vec learns the objective in
-\[fig:doc2vec-obj\].

 {% raw %}
 $$y=b+Uh(w_{t-k}, ..., w_{t+k};W)$$
 {% endraw %}

+while doc2vec learns:

 {% raw %}
 $$y=b+Uh(w_{t-k}, ..., w_{t+k};W,D)$$